frconor-ebook/meditations/_posts/2025-09-26-the-holy-rosary.md

 We could have our hand in the Rosary; we could be getting through a decade or two here and there.

-If we\'re generous, perhaps we could manage more than one Rosary, because also we might see that with all the great enterprises that we have to bring forward, we need a lot of prayer to invest there.
+If we're generous, perhaps we could manage more than one Rosary, because also we might see that with all the great enterprises that we have to bring forward, we need a lot of prayer to invest there.
 With a lot of reason, we may make it "blend easily into our spiritual journey."

-Pope St. John Paul liked to call the vocation of Our Lady and the vocation of every Christian "a pilgrimage of faith" (John Paul II, *General Audience*, March 21, 2001; Vatican II, *Lumen gentium*, Point 58).
+Pope St. John Paul liked to call the vocation of Our Lady and the vocation of every Christian "a pilgrimage of faith" (John Paul II, *General Audience*, March 21, 2001; Vatican II, *Lumen gentium*, Point 58, November 21, 1964).

 How very proper that along that pilgrimage of faith we turn to the Queen of Faith, the Mother of Faith, she who puts that faith into practice, so that we might ask her in and through the Rosary to help us to put that faith into practice.